fuzyll/libctf/README.md

     Adds support for SCTP sockets in the header file.

 -D_CHROOT
-    Exposes the ctf_chroot() API function.
-    Additionally modifies ctf_privdrop()'s behavior to chroot to the service user's directory.
+    Modifies ctf_privdrop()'s behavior to chroot to the service user's directory when changing to it.

 -D_RANDFD
     Enables randomizing the socket descriptor in ctf_server().